-The New Urban Agenda needs to outline concrete steps for cities and urban agglomerations to deliver on a number of major global targets and frameworks, notably Agenda 2030, the Addis Ababa Action Agenda, the Sendai Framework for Disaster Risk Reduction and the Paris Agreement.
+6. The New Urban Agenda needs to outline concrete steps for cities and urban agglomerations to deliver on a number of major global targets and frameworks, notably the 2030 Agenda for Sustainable Development, the Addis Ababa Action Agenda, the Sendai Framework for Disaster Risk Reduction and the Paris Agreement.

-1.1 Moving on from Habitat II
+A. Moving on from Habitat II

-The Habitat II Agenda provides the foundation for the New Urban Agenda by stating that "science and technology have a crucial role in shaping sustainable human settlements and sustaining the ecosystems they depend upon".
+7. The Habitat Agenda provides the foundation for the New Urban Agenda by stating that "science and technology have a crucial role in shaping sustainable human settlements and sustaining the ecosystems they depend upon".
 It highlights that "the lack of adequate basic services, a key component of shelter, exerts a heavy toll on human health, productivity and the quality of life, particularly for people living in poverty in urban and rural areas".
-It identifies the related actions for Governments at appropriate levels to promote provisioning for adequate and affordable basic infrastructure and services.
+It identifies the related actions for governments at appropriate levels to promote provisioning for adequate and affordable basic infrastructure and services.

-Related to the transformative agenda for sustainable transport, Habitat II Agenda Partners committed to "improving access to work, goods, services and amenities, inter alia, by promoting effective and environmentally sound, accessible, quieter and more energy-efficient transportation systems and by promoting spatial development patterns and communications policies that reduce transport demand, promoting measures, as appropriate, so that the polluter bears the cost of pollution, taking into account special needs and requirements of developing countries".
+8. Related to the transformative agenda for sustainable transport, Habitat Agenda partners committed to "improving access to work, goods, services and amenities, inter alia, by promoting effective and environmentally sound, accessible, quieter and more energy-efficient transportation systems and by promoting spatial development patterns and communications policies that reduce transport demand, promoting measures, as appropriate, so that the polluter bears the cost of pollution, taking into account special needs and requirements of developing countries".
 In spite of all progress during the last 20 years, this still holds.

-1.2 Urban services delivering on Sustainable Development Goals and the Paris Agreement
+B. Urban services delivering on Sustainable Development Goals and the Paris Agreement

-The New Urban Agenda is key to delivering on the Agenda 2030 with all Sustainable Development Goals (SDGs) and the Paris Agreement.
+9. The New Urban Agenda is key to delivering on the 2030 Agenda for Sustainable Development with all Sustainable Development Goals and the Paris Agreement.
 Equally relevant from an urban services perspective is the Addis Ababa Action Agenda regarding a framework for financing relevant infrastructure and the Sendai Framework for Disaster Risk Reduction to ensure that this infrastructure is resilient.

-The New Urban Agenda closes the gap between the overarching frameworks and their concrete reference to a dimension for implementation: It provides the physical and geographical reference to these frameworks - urban areas stretching far beyond municipal boundaries and constituting an urban-rural nexus.
+10. The New Urban Agenda closes the gap between the overarching frameworks and their concrete reference to a dimension for implementation: it provides the physical and geographical reference to these frameworks - urban areas stretching far beyond municipal boundaries and constituting an urban-rural nexus.
 It also provides the social, economic and environmental rationale - access, equality and the provision of development opportunities to all urban beneficiaries, both city dwellers and all other users of urban areas, regardless of their reasons for staying in urban areas, e.g. economic exchange, administration, education, health, visits and tourism.

-The New Urban Agenda will be integral to the success of the SDG framework given the cornerstone role for cities in achieving the goals.
-Goal 11 Sustainable Cities and Communities refers directly to cities, recognising their role as global economy powerhouses, drivers of innovation and centres of social interaction, making urban agglomerations indispensable in reaching the global ambitions encapsulated by the other SDGs.
+11. The New Urban Agenda will be integral to the success of the Sustainable Development Goal framework given the cornerstone role for cities in achieving the goals.
+Goal 11, Sustainable cities and communities, refers directly to cities, recognizing their role as global economy powerhouses, drivers of innovation and centres of social interaction, making urban agglomerations indispensable in reaching the global ambitions encapsulated by the other Sustainable Development Goals.

-This builds on the Rio+20 document, which recognises the contribution of "water and sanitation within the three dimensions of sustainable development" and of the "importance of integrating water in sustainable development".
+12. This builds on the Rio+20 document, which recognizes the contribution of "water and sanitation within the three dimensions of sustainable development" and of the "importance of integrating water in sustainable development".
 The emergence of pollution control and wastewater management is part of the agreement.
-The Rio+20 outcome document also recognises that transportation was central to sustainable development.
-It stresses the development of energy efficient, multi-modal and public transport systems and the importance of integrated policymaking at national, regional and local levels.
+The Rio+20 outcome document also recognizes that transportation was central to sustainable development.
+It stresses the development of energy-efficient, multimodal and public transport systems and the importance of integrated policymaking at the national, regional and local levels.